Mommie Dearest (film): Production

+Principal photography began on January 26, 1981, in Malibu Beach, California, with the scenes of Christina and Greg Savitt.
+It lasted twelve weeks.
+The filmmakers originally planned to shoot the film on location at Crawford's mansion in Brentwood, California, but found it unsuitable.
+A set recreating Crawford's house was subsequently built on the Paramount Pictures studio lot, with Stage 8 housing the bedrooms and Stage 16 housing the living room and kitchen.
+Location shoots did take place at Perino's in Los Angeles, the Chadwick School on the Palos Verdes Peninsula, and the headquarters of Metro-Goldwyn-Mayer.
+Filming ended with the fight between Christina and Joan.

+The production was difficult due to the challenges of recreating domestic violence and tensions between Dunaway and the rest of the production team.
+Cast and crew later recalled that Dunaway was rude, frequently arrived late to work, and was nearly fired by Paramount Pictures due to her conduct.
 In 2015, actress Rutanya Alda (Carol Ann) published a behind-the-scenes memoir, detailing the making of the film, The Mommie Dearest Diary: Carol Ann Tells All.
 In it, she describes the difficulty of working with Dunaway, whose method approach to playing Joan seemed to absorb her and make her difficult to the cast and crew.
-In an interview with the Bay Area Reporter, Alda stated, "People despised Faye...because she was rude to people.
+In an interview with the Bay Area Reporter, Alda stated, "People despised Faye ... because she was rude to people.
 Everyone was on pins and needles when she worked, and relaxed when she didn't."
 Alda described the process of acting opposite Dunaway very unfavorably by claiming that she manipulated the director to deprive the other actors of screen time and required the members of the cast to turn their backs when not in the shot so she would have no audience.
 She also claimed that Dunaway was "out of control" while filming the scene where Joan attacks Christina (Diana Scarwid) in front of a reporter (Jocelyn Brando) and Carol Ann has to pull her off.
 Alda was hit hard in the chest and knocked over several times, while Brando, who was scripted to help Alda pull Dunaway off of Scarwid, refused to get near her for fear of being injured.